 Shred beautiful strands of potatoes to make crispy and creamy potato latkes, hash browns, or your own specialized pierogi filling.
 Food processors can also help you make delicious mashed potatoes.

 Finely shredded carrots are just a few minutes away for your carrot-raisin salad or your chai-spiced carrot cake batter.

 Don’t throw away the stalks of your broccoli!
 Instead, shred them in your food processor for a crunchy addition to salads or a healthy broccoli slaw.

-Slice root veggies and fry or bake for amazing fresh chips or use sliced white or yellow potatoes for a delicious au gratin.
+Slice potatoes and other root veggies and fry or bake for amazing fresh chips or use sliced white or yellow potatoes for a delicious au gratin.
 The KitchenAid® 9 Cup Food Processor comes with a reversible slicing/shredding disc so you can quickly transition from shredding to slicing by flipping the slicing side of the disc upward.

 Making pickles and need to slice a bushel of cucumbers?
 Take care of the job in just a few minutes with the slicing disc.
 Sliced cucumbers are also great in salads, sandwiches and veggie trays, or in this vegan Hawaiian poke bowl.
 You’ll love their uniform shape and thickness for a clean, crisp look and taste.

 These rounded veggies can be tough to hold, slice or shave.
 Wrangle the sprouts into your food processor food tube and the slicing blade will make beautiful shaved sprouts to sauté or use in salads in the amount of time you would have spent chasing down a runaway sprout.
 Try a new twist on a classic with brussel sprout caesar salad.

 Quickly slice apples for an impressive tart tartin, or comforting loaded sliced potatoes.
 Adjust the thickness of your slices using the ExactSlice™ system to achieve a range of results from thick to thin.